satwikkansal/python_blockchain_app/README.md

 <center> <figure> <img src="Graphs/workload_graph_cut.jpg" width="500"/> <figcaption> Figure 2: workload comparison </figcaption> <figure> </center>

-If we look at the results and [Fig.2], we can notice that our application and the M/G/1 system perform better than M/G/1/PS system and at high load the mean response time of our application stands out with respect to the one obtained by considering the M/G/1 queue.
+If we look at the results and [Fig.2], we can notice that our application and the M/G/1 system perform better than M/G/1/PS system and at high load, the mean response time of our application stands out with respect to the one obtained by considering the M/G/1 queue.
 In this test, the M/G/1 system performs better than the M/G/1/PS.
 Indeed, the performance of the M/G/1/PS queue is similar to the one of the M/M/1 thanks to the insensitivity property and, in this case, the variance of the service time obtained from the experiments seems to be better than the variance of the exponential distribution of the service time of the M/M/1.

-The data gathered by Tsung allow to make other considerations about the performance indices of our application.
+The data gathered by Tsung allow making other considerations about the performance indices of our application.

 <center> <figure> <img src="Graphs/LoadxRespTime-03vs085.png" width="400"/><figcaption> Figure 3: Transaction duration comparison with workloads 0.3L-0.85</figcaption> <figure> </center>